Whale Tale Mangave

 This attractive selection produces a rosette of graceful, sea-green succulent leaves with faint burgundy spotting and a silver blue cast; grown primarily for foliage; a great low-maintenance patio plant

-Whale Tale Mangave's attractive serrated sword-like leaves remain bluish-green in color with distinctive burgundy spots and tinges of silvery blue throughout the season.
-Neither the flowers nor the fruit are ornamentally significant.
+Whale Tale Mangave is primarily valued in the garden for its cascading habit of growth.
+Its attractive serrated sword-like leaves remain bluish-green in color with distinctive burgundy spots and tinges of silvery blue throughout the season.

 Whale Tale Mangave is an herbaceous perennial with a shapely form and gracefully arching foliage.
 Its relatively coarse texture can be used to stand it apart from other garden plants with finer foliage.